Seas of Change

 Fossils discovered in the phosphate mines of Florida have revealed much about the history of the land.
 They tell us that many species of mammals came to tropical and sub-tropical Florida forests from other parts of the world to escape the advancing glaciers of the great “Ice Ages.”
 Thanks to the unique geological characteristics of this phosphate-rich region, most of the fossils are beautifully preserved, with amazing detail and color.
 To this day, the land surrounding Streamsong is known as the Bone Valley region of Florida.

-The Mosaic Company has owned Streamsong’s 16,000 acres of land in Polk County, Florida, for more than 50 years.
-Always seeking ways to further enhance the land it reclaims after mining and to support the communities where it operates, Mosaic embarked on an innovative development opportunity called Streamsong as a prototype for post‐mining economic and environmental sustainability.
+The Mosaic Company, founders of Streamsong, were always seeking ways to further enhance the land it reclaimed after mining and to support the communities where it operated.
+In 2012 Mosaic embarked on an innovative development opportunity called Streamsong as a prototype for post‐mining economic and environmental sustainability.
 Moving from one land use to another, Streamsong showcases how reclaimed land can be commercially developed in an environmentally responsible manner, while also becoming an economic driver for rural areas.

-Experienced biologists, botanists, environmental engineers and committed hospitality professionals have done more than just reclaim this formally mined land; they came up with ways to improve it.
-A bold vision that started just over six years ago now helps support the local economy creating over 450 hospitality-related jobs, protecting the land, water and wildlife – all paramount to the resort’s development and ongoing operation.
-Streamsong is a place where individuals and organizations can accomplish things of value and returned renewed.
+Since opening experienced biologists, botanists, environmental engineers and committed hospitality professionals have done more than just reclaim this formally mined land; they have improved it.
+A bold vision that started just over a decade ago now helps support the local economy creating over 450 hospitality-related jobs, protecting the land, water and wildlife – all paramount to the resort’s ongoing operation, now stewarded by KemperSports.
+Streamsong is a place where individuals and organizations can accomplish things of value and return renewed.

 GET DIRECTIONS FROM AIRPORTS